tasawer-sadiq/HelpA/README.md

 ## 🧭 How to Use

-1. **Click the HelpA icon** in the Chrome toolbar to open the popup
+1. **Click the HELPA icon** in the Chrome toolbar to open the popup

 2. **Choose a mode** (Auto is fine for most searches):
    - `Auto` — automatically picks the best search strategy